Online Psychology Degree

 The field of psychology doesn't do bachelor’s degree holders any favors as despite all of the student’s hard work and knowledge, most practicing psychologists are still required to have at least one graduate degree by law and most research facilities and hospitals and schools are looking first and foremost for applicants with advanced degrees in the subject as well.
 Just as many psychology associate degree holders often choose to work towards a bachelor’s degree in the subject, psychology bachelor’s degree holders often choose to use all of their credits to pursue a master’s degree in psychology or even a PhD in psychology.

 Of course an online bachelor’s degree in psychology isn't worth nothing either.
-According to a College Board report, Education Pays, the unemployment rate in 2012 for bachelor’s degree holders was more than seven percent lower than the unemployment rate for high school graduates, which is not an insignificant number.
+According to the BLS, the unemployment rate for bachelor’s degree holders is 1.1% lower than the unemployment rate for people with associate’s degrees, which is not an insignificant number.
 This data isn't psychology-specific, but it does show that bachelor’s degrees make a difference with employers.
 The common psychology-related positions for graduates from an online bachelor’s degree in psychology program include: substance-abuse counselor, early education counselor or advocates, hospice worker, social worker, abuse counselor and research assistant.
 Of course this is only meant to be a sampling of the opportunities.
 A background and knowledge-base in psychology can be useful in many different fields, depending on how an employer will use the skill-set of the employee.
 Be sure to check local listings and utilize the school’s career resource center.

 Online Master’s Degree in Psychology